stanislavfort/stanislavfort.github.io/pages/research.md

         <papertitle>5.
 The Goldilocks zone: Towards better understanding of neural network loss landscapes</papertitle></a><br>
         <strong>Stanislav Fort</strong>, Adam Scherlis<br>
               </p><p></p>
-	      <p> A connection between optimization on random low-dimensional hypersurfaces and local convexity in the neural network loss landscape.
+	      <p> A connection between optimization on random low-dimensional hypersurfaces and local convexity in the neural network loss landscape.</p>
         <p> Accepted for publication at <a href="https://aaai.org/Conferences/AAAI-19/">AAAI 2019</a> in Hawaii as an <strong>oral presentation</strong> and a poster.</p>
 <p> A subset accepted at the <a href = "https://sites.google.com/view/icml2018nonconvex/papers">
 Modern Trends in Nonconvex Optimization for Machine Learning</a> workshop at <a href = "https://icml.cc/">ICML 2018</a> and <a href = "http://www.baylearn.org">BayLearn 2018</a> as <i>The Goldilocks zone: Empirical exploration of the structure of the neural network loss landscapes</i> (link <a href = "https://drive.google.com/file/d/1PLo0iKyuWOj9M60pdc39XaSGJTTJPkmo/view">here</a>).
 Accepted as an oral presentation at the <a href="https://sites.google.com/view/phys4ml">Theoretical Physics for Machine Learning</a> Aspen winter conference.